 How does a new business establish an online presence at its early stage, to showcase creativity, but also leave room for future growth?

-To market her new start-up, Heather Jeffrey (industrial designer and founder of Re4m) has already been maintaining a successful social media presence, but she needed to refresh the hub of its online presence.
+To market her new small business, Heather Jeffrey (industrial designer and founder of Re4m) had already been maintaining a successful social media presence, but she needed to refresh the hub of its online presence.
 Re4m is a recycling solution and interior design service, that custom-makes creative and beautiful furnishings for Ottawa’s local businesses.
 I worked with her on the business story, web content structure, and website visuals in 2016.
 The website has since been updated and kept fresh by Heather.

 From small Ottawa retail businesses and onward

-I started by defining the content requirements with Heather.
-After initial benchmarking, discussion, and mood boards, we agreed on the website's bottom line:
+I started by working with Heather on a definition of the project scope.
+After initial benchmarking, discussion, and mood boards, we agreed on the website's requirements:

 - Target small music, retail, restaurant business owners in Westboro area as primary audience